- Hiseman, Robin

 A significant design hallmark is risk and reward.
 There are a handful of driveable par 4's and a very short par 5.
 Even the longest of the Par 5's will entice the longest hitters to go for it in two with eagles as common as double bogeys.
 What no doubt most will remember is the 17th.
 A monster 255 yard, downhill par 3 to an island green.
 To see how it came to be, click here for Part 1 and here for Part 2.

-For those fortunate to see the course and switched on enough to render informed judgment - universally it has been hailed as one of England's best modern inland courses.
+For those fortunate to see the course and switched on enough to render informed judgment - universally it has been hailed as one of England's best modern inland course designs.

 This course features in these collections.
 Click an icon to view the entire set.